cyberangel22k/FUGU-ARDUINO-MPPT-FIRMWARE/README.md

 * UI/UX improvements.

-* Note: The PSU Mode was intentionaly stripeed in this update for safety.
+* Note: The PSU Mode was intentionaly stripped in this update for safety.
 To avoid getting compilation storage errors, go to Tools>Partition Scheme>Minimal SPIFFS (1.9MB APP with OTA).

 Update May 30, 2026